Drobysz/dungeon_master/README.md

   - otherwise, the hero dies and the game ends in defeat.
 - The goal is to destroy all the dragons and survive.

+> [!WARNING]
+> A corridor in the game is a blue line.
+From a UI/UX design perspective, this may not be obvious.
+> In next versions of the game this flaw will be rectified.

 ## Controls

 ```md